Kim Sang-jo: Civil societies

 Before entering politics, Kim had been very active in civil societies particularly in relation to issues of reforming Chaebol.
-From 1994 to 2001 he led People’s Solidarity for Participatory Democracy (PSPD)'s the Chaebol Reform Watchdog and from 1999 to 2001 its Economic Democratization Committee.
+From 1994 to 2001 he led People's Solidarity for Participatory Democracy (PSPD) and the Chaebol Reform Watchdog and from 1999 to 2001 its Economic Democratization Committee.
 From 2001 to 2006 he then led its Center for Economic Reform.
 He continued to lead its Center until 2017 after it became independent from PSPD and changed its name to Solidarity For Economic Reform in 2006.
 He also led PSPD's Financial Research Centre of Korea from 2015 to 2017.

 Government roles and political career

 He also took several governmental positions as a scholar.
 He was previously an advisor on competition policy to KFTC from 2003 to 2005.
 Additionally, he was a member of now-Economic, Social and Labor Council from 1997 to 1998 and of the Financial Development Review Committee, an advisory board to now-Ministry of Economy and Finance, from 2000 to 2001.

 Furthermore, Kim joined Moon Jae-in's 2017 presidential campaign as a vice-chair of its New Korea Committee, which formulated Moon's economic visions as its think tank.
 President Moon nominated and appointed Kim as his anti-trust agency chief upon the beginning of his presidency.
 During his tenure as the head of KFTC, the organisation solidified its position as a pivotal entity in materialising a Moon's economic vision of "fair economy."
-In the middle of his fixed, three year term, Kim was reshuffled to President Moon's top policy aide.
-On 30 December 2020, President Moon's chief of staff, Noh Young-min, and Kim offered the resignation to Moon.
+In the middle of his fixed, three year term, Kim was reshuffled to be President Moon's top policy aide.
+On 30 December 2020, President Moon's chief of staff, Noh Young-min, and Kim offered their resignations to Moon.
 Whilst Noh was replaced by You Young-min, Kim was not due to abundant policy initiatives facing including the third COVID-19 relief package and the virus containment.
-This makes Kim one of four people who continue to serve President Moon as cabinet minister or ministerial-level government official from the beginning of Moon's presidency in 2017 along with Hong Nam-ki, Suh Hoon and Kang Kyung-wha as of December 2020.
+This makes Kim one of four people who have continued to serve President Moon as cabinet minister or ministerial-level government official since the beginning of Moon's presidency in 2017 along with Hong Nam-ki, Suh Hoon and Kang Kyung-wha as of December 2020.